 Simply put, if your water is from an untreated or questionable source, you should treat it before you drink it, cook with it or use it to brush your teeth.

-All backcountry water sources, including fast-flowing, glacier-fed streams can be contaminated by passing birds, animals, or humans.
-The cleaner water is to start with, the more effective any treatment method will be.
-If possible, avoid still water, and use the clearest water you can.
-If you must use cloudy or muddy water, let it settle in a pot or bucket, and siphon off the clear water to treat it.
+The cleaner the water is at the start, the more effective any treatment method will be.
+When you select a water source, avoid standing water if you can, and use the clearest water available.
+If you have to collect water that looks cloudy or muddy, let it settle in a pot or bucket, and skim or siphon off the clearer water to treat it.

 - Bacteria exist in water all over the world.
 Most are harmless, but some cause sicknesses such as diarrhea and dysentery.
-Most bacteria are about 1.0 micron in size, although some, such as the disease-causing campylobacter, can be as small as 0.2 microns.
+They are smaller than protozoa.

-- Viruses cause hepatitis, polio, and other diseases.
-They can be present in any water contaminated by human waste.
-Most viruses are in the 0.1 micron size range, but they can be as small as 0.002 microns.
+- Viruses cause hepatitis, polio and other diseases.
+They can be present in any water contaminated by human waste, and are extremely tiny – smaller than bacteria or protozoa.

 - Filters can fail or be damaged by impact.
 Many people carry compact water treatment tablets as a back-up.

-- Economical over the long term.
+- Both options are economical over the long term.
 Suited to frequent users, extended trips, and larger groups.

-Portable devices designed to treat 0.5 or 1L of water at a time.
+A discreet and portable way to treat 0.5 or 1L of water at a time when you’re travelling.
 By beaming UV light through water, they damage the DNA of microbes, pathogens and viruses.
-It’s the same tech used in commercial bottling plants and municipal water systems.
+It’s the same technology used in commercial bottling plants and municipal water systems.